MeeFoundation/agentpresentation-landing/README.md

-# Agent Presentation
+# Provider Discovery

-The contents of this repo are published on [Agent Presentation.org](https://agentpresentation.org)
+The contents of this repo are published on [providerdiscovery.org](https://providerdiscovery.org)